raii-x/wasm2usharp/examples/README.md

 [日本語はこちら](#日本語)

-This is an exapmle of a use of wasm2usharp.
+This is an exapmle of a use of wasm2usharp in a VRChat project.
+This program works as follows.

+1. Add the player name to the end of the string `Hello, ` in the Wasm memory from the `Start` function of U# outside the Wasm program, and call the `hello` function of the Wasm program
+1. Call the external `debug_log` function from the `hello` function of the Wasm program with the range in the memory of the string as arguments
+1. Print the string in the Wasm memory by the external `debug_log` function

 ## Description of each file